 If you happen to be in the area, please stop by to meet Kristen.
 You will recognize her by the Longhorn tags on her car and the pictures of her sons and her 9-year-old Golden Retriever, Mallory in her office!

-Lindsey Perryman, our Administrative Manager, joined the Halo House team in February of 2020.
+Lindsey Perryman, our Event and Special Projects Manager, joined the Halo House team in February of 2020.
 Lindsey is originally from Luling, TX.
 She earned a Bachelor’s degree in 2017 in Health Information Management from Texas State University in San Marcos, Texas, and in 2019 completed her Master’s degree in Public Health at Texas A&M University in College Station, Texas.

 Growing up in Luling, Lindsey spent her childhood helping her dad around the Luling Oil Museum, a nonprofit museum that showcases the rich history of Luling, Texas.
 Lindsey took her love for nonprofits with her to college and thus ultimately decided to pursue a career in nonprofits.
 With her healthcare education, Lindsey found the perfect balance between nonprofits, management, and healthcare in her position at Halo House Foundation.
 Lindsey’s favorite part about working at Halo House, so far, is meeting the residents and feeling joy and satisfaction in her work to help provide housing to them during their time in treatment.

 When she is not at Halo House, Lindsey enjoys spending time with her family in Luling and their 3 donkeys, Charro, Tamale, and Chuy, and trying out new restaurants in Houston with her boyfriend.
 Lindsey runs a small photography business and occasionally occupies her weekends and evenings taking photos of clients.
 Lindsey is also a cat mom to her 5-year-old sassy tabby with white paws named Archie.